tenedev/prettier-config/README.md

 This allows you to override a bundled plugin version when needed without requiring any additional Prettier configuration.

+The following plugins are bundled with `@tenedev/prettier-config`:

 - [prettier-plugin-packagejson](https://github.com/matzkoh/prettier-plugin-packagejson)

 #### Optional Plugins

-These plugins are not bundled with `@tenedev/prettier-config`.
+These plugins are **not bundled** with `@tenedev/prettier-config`.
 They are automatically detected and enabled when installed in your project.

 If an optional plugin is not installed, it is simply skipped and does not affect the rest of the configuration.

+The following plugins are supported by `@tenedev/prettier-config` and are automatically detected when installed in your project:

 - [@prettier/plugin-php](https://github.com/prettier/plugin-php)
 - [@prettier/plugin-pug](https://github.com/prettier/plugin-pug)